Flutterwave/Python-v2/README.md

 <br><br>

 ## ```rave.Francophone```
-This is used to facilitate mobile money transactions in Ivory Coast, Senegal and Mali.
+This class is used to facilitate mobile money transactions in Ivory Coast, Senegal, and Mali.

 **Functions included:**